-Upper endoscopy is a procedure performed through the mouth that enables the doctor to see inside your upper gastrointestinal tract - your oesophagus, stomach and duodenum.
+Endoscopy is a procedure performed through the mouth that enables the Doctor to see inside your upper gastrointestinal tract - your oesophagus, stomach and duodenum.
+Unlike X-rays, which take photographs of these areas, endoscopy lets the Doctor see the surface of these areas directly and provide far more detail and accuracy than an X-ray.

-PREPARATION FOR UPPER ENDOSCOPY: PLEASE READ CAREFULLY
+PREPARATION FOR UPPER ENDOSCOPY

-No food OR milk for 8 hours prior and only small amounts of water up until 4 hours before the endoscopy.
+No food for 8 hours prior and only small amounts of water up until 4 hours before the endoscopy.
 If you must take prescription medication, this can be done up until 2 hours before the endoscopy with a sip of water.
 Please tell the Doctor if you have had any allergies or bad reactions to medications.
 The procedure is quite safe during pregnancy and while breast-feeding although, you should inform the Doctor if this applies to you.